Subject Leader : Miss Gordon

 A two year, long term rolling programme maps out the coverage of the discrete teaching and learning opportunities for children to develop and embed specific skills.
 This ensures coverage of the National Curriculum, for science across Key Stage 1 and work within and beyond the Early Year’s Framework across our Foundation Stage.

 Within each discrete block of science teaching, class teachers carefully plan the specific outcomes for their year group, based upon age appropriate knowledge and skills, as well as the needs of the cohort or individuals within it.

 There is a strong focus on developing the scientific vocabulary of our children and retention of this through practical learning opportunities.
-New vocabulary is taught, with the emphasis on key scientific words and phrases.
-Although we actively introduce and are ambitious with the language we use, we understand the importance of not over complicating this language with very young children, but ensuring underlying principles and meanings of the words are taught and understood.
+New vocabulary is taught, with the emphasis on key scientific words and phrases .
+Although we actively introduce and are ambitious with the language we use, we understand the importance not to over complicate this language with very young children, but ensure underlying principles and meanings of the words are taught and understood.

-Children are introduced to, and reminded of key vocabulary.
-Questioning is used to check understanding and prior knowledge, before new concepts, skills or knowledge are introduced.
+Children are introduced to and reminded of key vocabulary.
+Questioning is used to check their understanding and prior knowledge, before new concepts, skills or knowledge are introduced.

 Modelling is used by class teachers to clarify expectations, children are then given plentiful opportunities to consolidate, build upon and apply basic skills and knowledge, across a series of lessons, as well as across the year.